 Below the main anomaly display you can see the automatic anomaly forensics:

 Suspected Errors: High severity logs which arrived more than normal in the anomaly timeframe

-Top Errors: The top errors in the anomaly timeframe sorted by number of occurrences
+Top Errors: The top errors in the anomaly timeframe sorted by the number of occurrences

-Newly introduced templates: Templates which have arrived for the first time in your application during the anomaly timeframe
+Newly introduced templates: Templates that have arrived for the first time in your application during the anomaly timeframe